koppi/simduino/README.md

+# Simduino

-# Simduino - run an Arduino sketch from the command-line
+Run an Arduino sketch from the Linux command-line.

 Features: